Boundary and initial conditions

 The average (over the model area) spatial step size is used as fetch with local

 wind.
-The shape of the spectrum is default JONSWAP with a $\cos^2$-directional
+By default, the shape of the spectrum is JONSWAP with a $\cos^2$-directional

 distribution (options are available: see command BOUND SHAPE).